Bynar

 Biography

-Bynar is a DJ, producer, and longtime explorer of indie rock, post-punk, goth, and electronic music.
-His work shifts between moody atmospheres and driving rhythms, drawing on a lifelong fascination with dark sounds and storytelling.
+Bynar is a DJ and producer with long-standing roots in indie rock, post-punk, goth, and electronic music.
+His work moves between introspective atmospheres and more energetic rhythms, shaped by an ongoing interest in dark tones and storytelling.

-Shaped early by the gothic textures of The Cure and The Sisters of Mercy, the synth pulse of Depeche Mode, and later by the energy of the ‘90s rave scene, Bynar developed an ear for contrasts: shadow and light, introspection and release.
-Bands like Interpol, Editors, and The Killers deepened his connection to the indie rock revival of the 2000s, leading him into DJing, club nights, and eventually radio and music journalism.
-Since 2007, his Indie Disco podcast has aired nearly 200 episodes, highlighting underground gems and cult classics in post-punk, darkwave, shoegaze, and electronic music.
+He grew up with the gothic textures of The Cure and The Sisters of Mercy, the synth-driven sound of Depeche Mode, and the electronic energy of the ’90s.
+Later influences like Interpol, Editors, and The Killers deepened his connection to the indie and post-punk revival of the 2000s, leading him into DJing, club nights, radio, and music writing.
+Since 2007, his Indie Disco podcast has aired nearly 200 episodes, featuring indie rock, post-punk, darkwave, shoegaze, and underground electronic music.